mochi/mochikit/doc/rst/MochiKit/Signal.rst

     -   If the slot was an object and a string, then ``object[string]`` is called with the parameters to the signal.

-7. Signals are triggered with the :mochiref:`signal(src, 'signal', ...)`
+6. Signals are triggered with the :mochiref:`signal(src, 'signal', ...)`
     function.
 Additional parameters passed to this are passed onto the connected slots.

-8. Signals triggered by DOM events are called with a custom event object as a parameter.
-You can grab the native event by accessing ``customObject.event()``.
+7. Signals triggered by DOM events are called with a custom event object as a parameter.
+You can grab the native event by accessing ``mochie.event()``.
 Here is a complete list of this object's methods:

     These are always generated: